 Participants get pre-made healthy meals, a steep discount on their first week, tips and advice, and the potential to win prizes as part of a 10-week Lose It & Win It promotion.All of these extra benefits not only motivate subscribers to stick to their health goal and get more value out of the subscription, but also keep them engaged and building a positive relationship with the brand.

-You can get more information and inspiration from our ebook, 7 Subscription Models To Master, and also get a 100-day free trial of Bold Subscriptions to launch your own amazing exclusive subscription.
+You can get more information and inspiration from our ebook, 7 Subscription Models To Master, and also get a 100-day free trial of Subscriptions on Shopify to launch your own amazing exclusive subscription.